 - Environmental and biological speciation of elements using HPLC-ICP-MS, including using novel, microfluidic devices.

-- Elemental bio-imaging with LA-ICP-MS and antibody imaging mass spectrometry.
+- Elemental bio-imaging and immuno-mass spectrometry imaging using LA-ICP-MS.

 - Analytical Chemistry 1